jparnzen/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1
+John ARNZEN

+Please see [](README.md) for a description of this assignment.
+Also please note that not all of its content is the same as the more up-to-date assignment description on coursera.org---I've used the coursera content for step headings and labels.

+**One last note**: the default directory for figures in my installation of R/RStudio + knitr is `PA1_template_files\figure-html\`, not `figures\` as mentioned in the assignment.
+I did not change this location.

 ## Loading and preprocessing the data

 ### 1. Load the data (i.e. read.csv())

+**We assume** that `activity.zip` has been downloaded and its content (`activity.csv`) has been unzipped into the same directory as this R markdown file.

 We load the data into a data table.
 Take a first look at the head and tail of it, and the column data types inferred by `fread()`.